+Replaces More Than Half of Corps Commanders Over Four Months in 2013," Kungmin Ilbo Online, 8 August 2013.

-&lt;sup>42 Like Ri Yong-gil, Jang Jong-nam was promoted to major general in April 2002.
+- 43 Like Ri Yong-gil, Jang Jong-nam was promoted to major general in April 2002.
 This suggests that Kim Jong-un is drawing from the cohort of officers in their 50s/60s and of the third generation, to staff the high command going forward.
-"North Korea Replaces Hawkish Armed Forces Minister," Yonhap, 13 May 2013.

-&lt;sup>43 Jon Chang-bok's profile began to rise in 2010 when Kim Jong-un made his official debut.
+"North Korea Replaces Hawkish Armed Forces Minister," Yonhap, 13 May 2013. - 44 Jon Chang-bok's profile began to rise in 2010 when Kim Jong-un made his official debut.
 He was promoted to colonel general in April 2010, and, in September of that year, he was made a member of the Central Committee of the ruling Workers' Party of Korea.
 He was a member of both Kim Jong-il's and Cho Myong-nok's funeral committees.
-He began to accompany Kim Jong-un on visits to military and economic units in April 2012.

-&lt;sup>44 KCNA, 16 May 2013.
-See also "North Korea Replaces Vice Minister of Defense," Yonhap, 17 May 2013.

-&lt;sup>45 In North Korean ministries with first vice ministers, there is only one first vice minister.
+He began to accompany Kim Jong-un on visits to military and economic units in April 2012. - 45 KCNA, 16 May 2013.
+See also "North Korea Replaces Vice Minister of Defense," Yonhap, 17 May 2013. - 46 In North Korean ministries with first vice ministers, there is only one first vice minister.
 Therefore, it appears that Hyon Chol-hae might have retired.
 South Korean reporting suggests that Hyon Chol-hae was replaced for health reasons.
 "North Korea replaces vice minister of the People's Armed Forces," Chosun Ilbo, 17 May 2013.
-That said, he has continued to appear at leadership functions.

-&lt;sup>46 Hyon, 79, was regarded as one of the North's top military figures who helped support Kim Jong-un following the death of Kim Jong-il.

-$^{47}$ Jon Chang-bok was director of the GLD from August 2011 to April 2012.
+That said, he has continued to appear at leadership functions. - 47 Hyon, 79, was regarded as one of the North's top military figures who helped support Kim Jong-un following the death of Kim Jong-il. - 48 Jon Chang-bok was director of the GLD from August 2011 to April 2012.

+logistical personnel to China and held talks with Defense Minister Liang Guanglie.
+It is not clear whether Jon has reassumed that post.

-On May 22, in media accounts of "special envoy" Choe Ryong-hae's departure for China, Kim Kyok-sik was identified as the chief of the General Staff, replacing Hyon Yong-chol, who reportedly has become the commander of the Fifth Corps.
-48 Kim had held this position from 2007 to 2009 when he was moved out of Pyongyang to take over the Fourth Corps.
+On 22 May, in media accounts of "special envoy" Choe Ryong-hae's departure for China, Kim Kyok-sik was identified as the chief of the General Staff, replacing Hyon Yong-chol, who reportedly has become the commander of the Fifth Corps.49 Kim had held this position from 2007 to 2009 when he was moved out of Pyongyang to take over the Fourth Corps.
 This move, while highly unusual, appeared to bring to a close the reorganization of the high command that began with Ri Yong-ho's dismissal.
 Hyon Yong-chol was most likely a placeholder until Kim Jong-un felt comfortable enough in his relations with the military to put his close aide Kim Kyok-sik into place.
-In addition, if the regime decided to shift focus away from Military First and toward diplomacy and economic development, having a noted hardliner with Kim Kyok-sik's operational credentials as head of the General Staff (to backfill Choe Ryong-hae's lack of credentials) would make it harder for the military to push back.
-49 However, it did raise a question as to the relationship between Kim and Choe Ryong-hae, the other skilled political actor at the top of the military chain of command.
+In addition, if the regime decided to shift focus away from Military First and toward diplomacy and economic development, having a noted hardliner with Kim Kyok-sik's operational credentials as head of the General Staff (to backfill Choe Ryong-hae's lack of credentials) would make it harder for the military to push back.50 However, it did raise a question as to the relationship between Kim and Choe Ryong-hae, the other skilled political actor at the top of the military chain of command.